 - In-depth analytics.
 HeatMap Tracker lets you see deep analytics and at-a-glance statistics with a summary of each project.
 Overview stats enables you to see total visitors, tracked pages and all recorded visitor sessions HeatMap Tracker has recorded for each project.
 You can quickly view the top pages your users are gravitating towards and how they are interacting with the content on each page, allowing you to invest more time on improving pages that your visitors are more interested in.
 You can also monitor regional location data of your visitors and discover where they are coming from.

 The image below shows how Heat Map Tracker stacks up against competitors like CrazyEgg and Clicktale:

-Below are just a few of the testimonials and feedback users have provided for HeatMap Tracker:
+Here are some of the testimonials and feedback that plugin users have provided for HeatMap Tracker:

 “This plugin is the ultimate tool if you need to analyze your site visitors behaviour, including clicks, pages visited, time spent on each page, and a load of other details.”
 Tudor Pangal, Dream.Decide.Act.Succeed.

 “HeatMapTracker is a wonderful WordPress plugin that lets you analyze where visitors on your website click, most of all you can see exactly what your visitors doing.”
 Towhid Zaman, CEO & Founder at DevsCraft, LLC